viperML/neohome/src/content/blog/channels-to-flakes/index.md

 - A flake reference (_flakeref_): `nixpkgs`
 - A flake output: `hello` (expanded to `legacyPackages.<system>.hello`)

-There are [several types](https://nixos.org/manual/nix/unstable/command-ref/new-cli/nix3-flake.html#types) of flakerefs.
+There are [several types](https://nixos.org/manual/nix/unstable/command-ref/new-cli/nix3-flake.html#types) of flakeref's.
 In this case, the flakeref `nixpkgs` is indirect, that means that it queries the flake registry to resolve to a different type: `github:NixOS/nixpkgs/nixpkgs-unstable`.
-By default all nix installations query the internet when you use the `nixpkgs` flakeref.
+By default, all nix installations query the internet when you use the `nixpkgs` flakeref.

 The solution is to tell nix to use our own nixpkgs rev, instead of downloading the latest from the internet.
 This is called "pinning" the registry, and can be easily done by adding a new `nixpkgs` entry to the flake registry.